• Skip to primary navigation

 A Dancer’s Diet: 2 Ingredients to Avoid

-Last updated on September 26, 2017 by Sozo Staff Leave a Comment
+Last updated on July 28, 2026 by The Studio Guide Staff Leave a Comment

 Eighty percent of a dancer’s physical fitness is determined by _________.
 If you had to choose one word to fill in that blank, what would you suggest?
 Well, if your guess is anything but “food” or “eating,” you’d be incorrect.
 No matter how dedicated her studio time and skillful her rehearsals, no dancer can be physically fit without healthy eating habits.
 While the presence of nutritious foods is a huge part of a healthy lifestyle, so is the absence of unhealthy foods.
 We’ll start with two of the main culprits, when it comes to unhealthy ingredients: sugar and flour.